 Patrick Dowd, executive director of Allies for Children, joins host Grant Oliphant to talk about the myriad of ways COVID-19 is affecting our young people, including hunger, access to technology, the health and well-being of their parents, child care – and the action needed to prepare for what’s next.

 Monica Ruiz, executive director of Latino advocacy organization Casa San Jose, joins host Grant Oliphant to talk about the unique ways COVID-19 is affecting immigrant and refugee communities, why the census is key to changing the narrative around Latinos, and the teachable moments that the current crisis offers us.

-Brookings Institution scholar and author Andre Perry joins host Grant Oliphant to talk about the moral lessons we can learn from the COVID-19 crisis, why black and brown people are dying from the virus at a vastly disproportionate rate, and why hearing from his son’s teacher gives him hope.
+Brookings Institution scholar and “Know Your Price: Valuing Black Lives and Property in America’s Black Cities” author Andre Perry joins former host Grant Oliphant to talk about the moral lessons we can learn from the COVID-19 crisis, why black and brown people are dying from the virus at a vastly disproportionate rate, and why hearing from his son’s teacher gives him hope.

-Artist/activist Jasiri X, co-founder and CEO of 1Hood Media, joins host Grant Oliphant to talk about the role of art in times of crisis, why COVID-19 lays bare a historic distrust of the medical system by people of color, and the reality that many who are deemed “essential workers” do not make a living wage.
+Artist/activist Jasiri X, co-founder and CEO of 1Hood Media, talks about the role of art in times of crisis, why COVID-19 lays bare a historic distrust of the medical system by people of color, and the reality that many who are deemed “essential workers” do not make a living wage.